DA0-DA0/dao-contracts/contracts/voting/dao-voting-cw721-staked/README.md

 **NOTE:** when using the factory pattern, it is important to only use a trusted factory contract, as all validation happens in the factory contract.

+Those implementing custom factory contracts MUST handle any validation that is to happen, and the custom `WasmMsg::Execute` message MUST include `NftFactoryCallback` data respectively.

 The [dao-test-custom-factory contract](../test/dao-test-custom-factory) provides an example of how this can be done and is used for tests.
 It is NOT production ready, but meant to serve as an example for building factory contracts.